The Secrets Must Not Flow: Scaling Security Verification to Large Codebases (extended version): Soundness Proof Sketch

-Since the presented program invariants rely on ghost variables to specify permissions, we have to ensure that these ghost variables stay in sync with a program's execution, \ie the effects of each statement.
-Hence, we present algorithm~\ghostalgorithm{} in \figref{ghostalgorithm} that augments a program with ghost statements updating the ghost variables according to each statement's effects.
-These ghost statements manipulate only ghost variables and aid verification without changing the input program's runtime behavior.
-Thus, these ghost variables and ghost statements can be erased before compilation.
+Since the presented program invariants rely on \glsdisp{ghost-code}{ghost variables} to specify permissions, we have to ensure that these \glsdisp{ghost-code}{ghost variables} stay in sync with a program's execution, \ie the effects of each statement.
+Hence, we present algorithm~\ghostalgorithm{} in \figref{ghostalgorithm-appendix} that augments a program with \glsdisp{ghost-code}{ghost statements} updating the \glsdisp{ghost-code}{ghost variables} according to each statement's effects.
+These \glsdisp{ghost-code}{ghost statements} manipulate only \glsdisp{ghost-code}{ghost variables} and aid verification without changing the input program's runtime behavior.
+Thus, these \glsdisp{ghost-code}{ghost variables} and \glsdisp{ghost-code}{ghost statements} can be erased before compilation.

-Common to all cases of algorithm~\ghostalgorithm{} is that for a statement~$s$, first, the current heap is partitioned into a heap~$H$ on which $s$ possibly operates and the remaining heap~$F$ that $s$ leaves untouched by removing the separation logic resources for $H$ via corresponding ghost set subtractions.
-The separation logic resources belonging to heap~$F$ remain in the ghost sets.
-Afterwards, statement~$s$ is executed that changes heap~$H$ to $H'$, followed by merging the heaps~$H'$ and $F$ via ghost set union operations.
+Common to all cases of algorithm~\ghostalgorithm{} is that for a statement~$s$, first, the current heap is partitioned into a heap~$H$ on which $s$ possibly operates and the remaining heap~$F$ that $s$ leaves untouched by removing the \gls{separation-logic} resources for $H$ via corresponding \glsdisp{ghost-code}{ghost set} subtractions.
+The \gls{separation-logic} resources belonging to heap~$F$ remain in the \glsdisp{ghost-code}{ghost sets}.
+Afterwards, statement~$s$ is executed that changes heap~$H$ to $H'$, followed by merging the heaps~$H'$ and $F$ via \glsdisp{ghost-code}{ghost set} union operations.

 Allocating a heap location operates on an empty heap and produces a new heap location, which is added to the set of local heap locations as there is no way any other thread might already have gained access thereto.
 Dereferencing a pointer~$e$ and reading the corresponding heap location requires a permission for the duration of this operation.
-Therefore, we first subtract and afterwards add this location from the current heap by manipulating either the ghost set of local or global heap locations depending on whether this heap location is contained in \setlocalheap{}.
-In case the heap location is in the ghost set of global heap locations, we insert an atomic block, which is justified by \asmref{data-race-freedom} stating that accesses to this heap location are linearizable.
+Therefore, we first subtract and afterwards add this location from the current heap by manipulating either the \glsdisp{ghost-code}{ghost set} of local or global heap locations depending on whether this heap location is contained in \setlocalheap{}.
+In case the heap location is in the \glsdisp{ghost-code}{ghost set} of global heap locations, we insert an atomic block, which is justified by \asmref{data-race-freedom} stating that accesses to this heap location are linearizable.